 Does this apply to enterprise engineering orgs, or only to startups?

 The math applies everywhere.
 The transition difficulty scales with legacy.
 A 400-person enterprise engineering org cannot move to 10x RPE in 12 months — the coordination overhead is structural and political, not just organizational.
 The directional bet still holds: every enterprise CTO should be naming which coordination infrastructure could be automated, and starting there.
-The bottleneck is usually the will to run the audit, not the technical feasibility.
 A defensible 12-month target for an enterprise is eliminating 15–20% of coordination overhead — through tooling investment that makes manual coordination unnecessary, not through cuts.
 That goal is achievable without burning the political capital a more aggressive target would require, and it demonstrates the model before a larger bet.

 Every program manager hire is a bet that the coordination problem is too complex to solve with tooling.
 It usually is not.
 Build the tool first.
 Reassess after.